Grimes County DWI & Criminal Defense Attorney

 Experienced Legal Representation in Grimes County

-Grimes County is a rural county of 27,000 residents according to the U.S. Census.
+According to the U.S. Census, Grimes County is a rural county of 30,754 residents.
 Though the number of residents is limited, the number of visitors can soar at any given time.
 Grimes County hosts the annual Renaissance Festival in October, a festival enjoyed by many Houstonians who drive into the country for a day of fun and entertainment.
 Grimes County is also home to two well-loved wineries: Bernhardt Winery in Plantersville and Peach Creek Vineyards in Navasota.
 These wineries are also enjoyed by many visitors from outside Grimes County.

-The only problem: driving home.
+The only problem is driving home.
 It's not feasible to leave your car in a separate county.
 Even if you live in Grimes County, the sparse population and landscape offer the same predicament: to leave the car for another ride home simply is not feasible because you must rely on someone who lives quite a distance away.
-Then there would be the issue to return the next day to retrieve the vehicle.
-Unfortunately, that means if you did not designate a driver to drive home, you may run into a problem -- even if you are not legally intoxicated.
+Then, there would be the issue of returning the next day to retrieve the vehicle.
+Unfortunately, that means if you did not designate a driver to drive home, you may run into a problem – even if you are not legally intoxicated.

-If you have been arrested in Grimes County, regardless if it is for a DWI offense or other criminal matter, you can relax knowing that Doug Murphy Law Firm can represent you.
+If you have been arrested in Grimes County, regardless if it is for a DWI offense or other criminal matter, you can relax knowing that Doug Murphy Law Firm, P.C. can represent you.
 Doug Murphy handles cases that occurred throughout the county as well as in the following specific cities:

 Board Certified DWI & Criminal Defense Lawyer in Grimes County